 A warm greeting is a must when writing emails in Portuguese.
 Whether it's a formal or informal message, not greeting the recipient is considered quite offensive by Portuguese speakers.
 But don't worry, the expressions below will help you with that, let's check them out.

 If there isn’t enough of a relationship between the sender and the recipient for a warmer greeting, it’s convenient to go with “Prezado(a)” along with the recipient’s title and first name.

 If the recipient’s name is unknown, we typically use the expression “a quem possa interessar.”
 This is a formal and polite way for Portuguese speakers to initiate communication, equivalent to the English phrase “to whom it may concern.”
 This would be appropriate and effective as an introduction to your formal email text.

-While many of us like to use greetings such “good morning” (bom dia) or similar phrases in our formal texts, some Portuguese linguists advise against it because the sender cannot predict the exact time at which the message will be read, which could result in awkward situations.
+While many of us like to use greetings such as “good morning” (bom dia) or similar phrases in our formal texts, some Portuguese linguists advise against it because the sender cannot predict the exact time at which the message will be read, which could result in awkward situations.

 To avoid these little inconveniences, you can apply alternative personal titles to convey courtesy, just like a warm good morning would do.
 Here you can see three of the most common ones:Sr. (Mr.)